eth-cscs/abcpy/doc/source/user_customization.rst

 .. automethod:: abcpy.perturbationkernel.PerturbationKernel.calculate_cov
     :noindex:

 This method calculates the covariance matrix for your kernel.
 Of course, not all kernels will have covariance matrices.
-However, since some kernels do, it is necessary to implement this method for all kernels. **If your kernel does not have a covariance matrix, simply return an empty list.**
+However, since some kernels do, it is necessary to implement this method for all kernels. *If your kernel does not have a covariance matrix, simply return an empty list.*

 The two arguments passed to this method are the accepted parameters manager and the kernel index.
-An object of type :py:class:`abcpy.acceptedparametersmanager.AcceptedParametersManager` is always initialized when an inference method object is instantiated.
+An object of type :py:class:`AcceptedParameterManager <abcpy.acceptedparametersmanager.AcceptedParametersManager>` is always initialized when an inference method object is instantiated.
 On this object, the accepted parameters, accepted weights, accepted covariance matrices for all kernels and other information is stored.
 This is such that various objects can access this information without much hassle centrally.
 To access any of the quantities mentioned above, you will have to call the `.value()` method of the corresponding quantity.

 The second parameter, the kernel index, specifies the index of the kernel in the list of kernels that the inference method will in the end obtain.
 Since the user is expected to collect all his kernels in one object, this index will automatically be provided.
 You do not need any knowledge of what the index actually is.
 However, it is used to access the values relevant to your kernel, for example the current calculated covariance matrix for a kernel.

 Let us now look at the implementation of the method: